Join Our Team!

 Department: SASS

-- Masters or Bachelor’s in Social Work or Human Services field.
+- Masters OR Bachelor’s in Social Work or Human Services field.
 Preferably with 3 years of full-time job experience working with children and families.

 - Will have experience working with high needs families and adolescents at risk of being removed from their home, school or community.